saleor/saleor-docs/docs/dashboard/discounts/vouchers.md

 **4. Availability**

-Click the _MANAGE_ button in the right top corner of the availability card, and then assign a [channel](dashboard/configuration/channels.md).
+Click the _MANAGE_ button in the right top corner of the availability card, and then assign a previously created [channel](dashboard/configuration/channels.md).
+You can assign multiple channels to one voucher.

 **5. Input voucher value**